DREAM Board of Directors

 Karla Redding-Andrews (Chair, Governing Board)

 Executive director for The Otis Redding Foundation, Karla Redding-Andrews always pauses to remember the contributions her famous father made not only to soul music, but to her own success.
 The Foundation exemplifies her father’s goal to motivate young people to stay in school and actively works to prove the importance of music and the arts in the classroom.
 Redding-Andrews earned a B.A. from Georgia Southern University in 1985, where she remains an active alum and serves on the Board of Alumni.
 She is vice-chair of the Georgia Music Foundation board, which operates to market and support the continued importance of Georgia music and its legendary musicians under the direction of the Governor of the State of Georgia.
 She serves on the Robert McDuffie Center for Strings Board of Visitors, which supports the Foundation.
 She is also on the steering committee for the Mill Hill project (a neighborhood revitalization partnership between neighborhood residents, Macon Arts Alliance, the Macon-Bibb County Urban Development Authority, and many community stakeholders) and a member of Georgia Women of Achievement board.
 She is in the Leadership Macon Class of 2015.
-Redding-Andrews is also the founder of the Otis Music Camp (formerly the Big “O” Singer/Songwriter Camp), now in its eighth year.
+Redding-Andrews is also the founder of the Otis Music Camp (formerly the Big “O” Singer/Songwriter Camp), now in its tenth year.

 Betsy Fitzgerald (Vice Chair, Governing Board)